Daughter of Speaker of the House Nancy Pelosi explains the heartbreak of Trump's speech - Go Tech Daily

 RELATED: State of the Union: President Trump’s Speech in 2020

 In fact, the President was quoted today saying that the President shredded the truth, so she shredded his speech.
-Christine Pelosi says it’s an Italian grandmother’s move.
+Christine Pelosi says it’s the move of an Italian grandmother.

 The Speaker’s own mother once took away the plate of an unpleasant guest, then returned to the dinner table and continued as usual.

-As for the impeachment trial that ended with an acquittal today, in the midst of the growing number of polls for Mr. Trump, Christine Pelosi said her mother would say it was worth it because the American people had a vision of the truth and the character of the president.
+As for the impeachment trial that ended with an acquittal today, amid increasing polls for Trump, Christine Pelosi says her mother would say it was worth it because the American people had a vision of the truth and the character of the president.

 Copyright © 2020 KGO-TV.
 All rights reserved.